The cars we loved.

 Where GM muscle was concerned Buick had a head start with the Regal personal luxury coupe that went back to the mid-70s.
 Pontiac followed closely in its trails with the 1980-81 Turbo Trans-Am.
 While many expected a turbocharged Camaro to mirror the efforts of the Pontaic Trans-Am, it just was not to be – direct from the factory at least.

 GM had toyed around with the ideal of a turbo powered Camaro as far back as 1979.
 It created a prototype that had Corvette dusting performance.
-The only problem was that it would have be difficult to pass emissions standards as configured and GM was too busy figuing out how to tune its engines to work the EPA and upcoming electronic engine management systems that would end up in its cars shortly – including the Camaro and Corvette.
+The only problem was that it would have be difficult to pass emissions standards as configured and GM was too busy figuring out how to tune its engines to work the EPA regulations.
+Soon, power sipping electronic engine management systems would end up in all its cars shortly – including the Camaro and Corvette.

-The turbocharger fitted to the Yenko Camaro was unique in that it was very efficent due to lack of a priorty valve, leading all fuel to be processed directly by the turbo.
-The result was minimal to no turbo lag, a problem with conventional turbo solutions.
+The turbocharger fitted to the Yenko Camaro was unique in that it was very efficient due to lack of a priorty valve, leading all fuel to be processed directly by the turbo.
+The result was minimal to no turbo lag, a problem with conventional turbo solutions of the time.

 Yenko never made a habit of publishing horsepower numbers and with the Turbo Z they were no different.
-Despite the mystery, the Yenko Camaro could hold its own with the stock Corvette of the era.
-Casual estimates put its power figure in the 200 to 225hp range.
+Despite the mystery, the Yenko Camaro could hold its own with any stock Corvette of the era.
+Casual estimates put its power figure in the 200 to 225 hp range.
 Besides outmuscling the typical Corvette, it was fitted with enough upgrades to become as luxurious and comfortable also.

 To cope with the added speed, the Camaro’s suspension was boilstered with Koni shocks and stiffer anti roll and stabalizer bars.
 Custom modular wheels with then new Goodyear Wingfoot performance tires rounded out the Camaros already good handling.
 Hot Rod magazine called it the “Ultimate Camaro”.
 The few in the media who got a chance to test it likely agreed vs the lackluster stock Z28.

 Yenko had spent nearly all of 1980 testing components with its 100 suppliers to insure that the Yenko Camaro would be as reliable as any F-body off the dealer’s lot.
 They even came with limited warranties backed by GM, in addition to Yenko’s.
 Yenko planned to sell as many as 200 cars from its McMurray, PA “Chevy Store” facility.
-In reality only 19 units were built, with each one being accounted for.
+In reality only 19 units were built, with each one being accounted for before leaving the factory.
 They were divided up into Stage I and II packages.
 Only 3 Stage II cars are said to have been built.

-As collector items they are surly to appreacitae in value.
+As collector items they are surely to appreciate in value.
 These were the last true Yenko Camaros built.
 In 2009 GM bought the rights to the Yenko name to use on a limited edition 2010 model.
-For any one looking for a turbocharged 3rd gen F-Body that was not a Trans-Am, the Yenko Camaro Turbo Z is the only game in town (with factory blessing).
+For any one looking for a turbocharged 3rd gen F-Body that was not a Trans-Am, the Yenko Camaro Turbo Z was the only game in town (with factory blessing).